More about: 10 secret spots of New York

 When does the curtain open?

-While you wait for the movie to start you can relax on the grass, read, review what you have left to see of the city or just have a picnic while you enjoy the atmosphere at Bryant Park.
+While you wait for the movie to start you can relax on the grass, read, review what you have left to see of the city or just have a picnic while you enjoy the atmosphere in Bryant Park.

 Isabel's Traveller Tip

-8. See New York from above!
+8. See New York from the heights

 One of the most original things to do in New York and a unique experience to have during your stay is to take a helicopter ride to see the city from a bird's eye view.